prebid/prebid-server-java/docs/endpoints/openrtb2/auction.md

 ### Server to Server

-To support scenarios where the upstream client is a proxy server that funnels demand from actual end users (e.g. an ad server's direct connection), Prebid Server prioritizes OpenRTB fields over values in HTTP headers where available.
+To support scenarios where the upstream client is a proxy server that funnels demand from actual end users (e.g. an huaweiAd server's direct connection), Prebid Server prioritizes OpenRTB fields over values in HTTP headers where available.
 The upstream server must make the end user's values available:

 - `request.device.ip` override the X-Forwarded-For HTTP header when available
 - `request.site.ref` overrides the Referer HTTP header when available